simoncblyth/opticks/notes/issues/axel_GSceneTest_fail.rst

     op --j1707 --gdml2gltf
        # convert the gdml into gltf with a python script

+    op --j1707 -G
+       # construct the triangulated geocache

     op --j1707 --gltf 3 -G
-       # construct the analytic + triangulated geocache
+       # add analytic parts to the geocache

 Observations